raxod502/riju-cdn/README.md

 * Some people just don't know how to run CDNs.
 Ironically enough Apple is one such company; the official download for Swift fails on a regular basis.
 I mirror the files here, because MicrosoftHub knows what they're doing when it comes to file hosting.
+Sourceforge has similar problems.

 ## Maintenance